 Second is the importance of food safety.
 Working with raw dog foods is even a more delicate process than dealing with raw food for humans since it doesn’t have a cooking process that could kill bacteria.

-At Outpost Dog Food we take many measures to make sure your raw dog foods are safe.
+At Outpost Dog Food, we take every measure to make sure your raw dog foods are safe.
 These measures include:

 - Regular Salmonella testing is done at an independent lab.